Laser Systems

 IR (Fibre)

 The M2000 is compatible with FOBA’s Y Series IR fibre lasers, ranging from 20 Watt to 50 Watt, offering precise, high-contrast marking on metals and some plastics.
-For applications requiring ultra-black, non-reflective markings with minimal heat impact, the F.0100-ir Ultra Short Pulsed Laser is an ideal choice.
-It ensures deep black, corrosion-resistant marks, making it suitable for medical devices and sensitive materials.
+Fibre lasers offer deep black, corrosion-resistant marks, making it suitable for medical devices and sensitive materials.
+The consistency of the beam output and being easily maintained makes them well suited to a range of versatile manufacturing and production applications.

 UV (Solid State)